The Zika virus arrived in the United States in 2016, with local transmission reported in and around Miami, FL, and Brownsville, TX.

 Those effects in babies are called congenital Zika syndrome.

 Since July 2018, the CDC had confirmed Zika infections in more than 2,474 pregnant women in the U.S. and more than 4,900 pregnant women in U.S. territories.
-One hundred sixteen U.S. babies have been born with Zika-linked birth defects, and 9 pregnancy losses have been linked to the virus.
-In May 2016, the agency set up registries in the U.S., including Puerto Rico, to track pregnant women infected with Zika.
+Since 2019, there have been no confirmed Zika cases reported from U.S. territories.

 All pregnant women in the U.S. should be evaluated for possible Zika exposure during each prenatal care visit, the CDC says, and all pregnant women with possible exposure should be offered Zika testing.